MicrosoftDocs/windows-dev-docs/hub/apps/develop/data-access/sqlite-data-access.md

 ## Choose an abstraction layer

-We recommend that you use either the Entity Framework Core or the open-source [SQLite library](https://github.com/aspnet/Microsoft.Data.Sqlite/) built by Microsoft.
+We recommend that you use either [Entity Framework Core](/ef/core/) or the open-source [SQLite library](https://github.com/aspnet/Microsoft.Data.Sqlite/) built by Microsoft.

 ### Entity Framework Core